-With over 40 species of fish, hundreds of plant species, and 220 species of mammals the American River Parkway is an important natural oasis in our growing metropolitan area.
-From iconic Valley Oaks to endangered Salmon the Parkway contains some of the last remnants of our Great Valley.
-One of the largest threats facing the park today is invasive plants.
-Invasive Plants are non-native plants that cause some kind of harm to the surrounding environment.
-These undesirable species affect the Parkway in a variety of ways including:
+With over 40 species of fish, hundreds of plant species, and 220 species of mammals, the American River Parkway is an important natural oasis in our growing metropolitan area.
+One of the largest threats facing the Parkway today is invasive plants, non-native plants that cause some kind of harm to the surrounding environment.
+They affect the Parkway in a variety of ways including:

 - Increase soil erosion and can cause major damage to streams and other wetland areas that provide habitat for native fish, plants, and animals.

 - Increase the frequency and risk of wildfires.

 - Put endangered and threatened species at further risk.
 In fact, invasive species are the second leading cause of animal population decline and extinction worldwide.

 - Displace native plants that wildlife and fish depend on for food.